श्रूयतां धर्मसर्वस्वं श्रुत्वा चाप्यवधार्यताम् ।

 If the entire Dharma can be said in a few words, then it is — that which is unfavorable to us, do not do that to others.

 — Padmapuraana, shrushti 19/357–358

 So when you landed on this blog, the first thing you might have noticed is that the home page of this blog has a Sanskrit shloka.
 Many people ask me, why did I choose to display a Sanskrit shloka on my blog.

 There is no one answer to this question.
 There have been several incidents in my undergraduate life, which have given me a lot of good and evil memories.
 This shloka summarizes all those experiences that I earned in NIT Calicut during my undergraduate course.
 It reminds me, how I should treat others to receive similar treatment.

-Edit(23/03/2018): I have removed the shloka from front page now.
-Keeping this post for historic purpose.
+Edit(23/03/2018): I have removed the shloka from the front page now.
+I am keeping this post for historical purpose.